NixOS/nix.dev/source/contributing/how-to-contribute.md

 ## Contribute to Nix

-The Nix is the cornerstone of the ecosystem, and mostly written in C++.
+Nix is the cornerstone of the ecosystem, and is mostly written in C++.

 If you want to contribute to its development, you can find information on [how to setup a development environment](https://nixos.org/manual/nix/unstable/contributing/hacking.html) in the manual.